ncatlab/nlab-content/pages/4/6/2/2/2264/content.md

 Then, under the assumption that equivalence relations internal to $T$-$Alg$ commute (so that the join of equivalence relations $R, S$ on $X$ is their relational composite $R S = R \circ S$), the Desarguesian axiom follows immediately.

-## Generalized Malcev operations and connection to unorderability
+## Generalized Malcev operations and connection to unorderability and recursion

 An algebra $A$ for a theory is _unorderable_ if there is no non-trivial compatible [[partial order]] structure on it.
 It is _absolutely unorderable_ if whenever there is an embedding $A \to B$, then $B$ is unorderable.